 During the Coal Mine Canyon Day Trip we will first visit a field of lava at the base of the Sunset Crater Volcano.
 We will then visit the Wupatki Indian Ruins.
 Then we will visit the beautiful Coal Mine Canyon at the edge of the Painted Desert.
 Fewer than a couple hundred visitors each year see the amazingly colorful formations that line the upper end of the ravine.

-This mile-long lava tube cave was formed roughly 700,000 years ago by molten rock that erupted from a volcanic vent in nearby Hart Prairie.
+Come along with Private Jeep Excursions and explore a Lava River Cave 300 feet under the ground in Flagstaff, Arizona.
+This almost mile-long lava tube cave was formed roughly 700,000 years ago by molten rock that erupted from a volcanic vent in nearby Hart Prairie.
 The top, sides and bottom of the flow cooled and solidified first, after which the insides of the lava river continued to flow creating the present cave.